Our Health and Environment

 Building these tunnels will have a devastating impact on the lower north shore.
-Cammeray, Naremburn, Artarmon, Northbridge and Willoughby will feel all the pain with no gain.
+Waverton, North Sydney, Cammeray, Naremburn, Artarmon, Northbridge and Willoughby will feel all the pain with no gain.

 To make the tunnels stop, the best thing you can do is lobby our decision makers and inform others so they can do the same.
 You can write, petition, visit, share and participate in many different ways.
-Click the button below for help doing this, it only takes 10 minutes but could make all the difference.
+Click the button below for help doing this : it only takes 10 minutes but could make a world of difference

-The tunnel projects will result in noise, water, land and air pollution - based on an examination of the 9000+ Paged Environmental Impact Assessment (WHTWFU Jan 2020) and the latest Beaches Link and Gore Hill reference design (RMS, July 2018) and the scope reports (RMS, October 2017).
+The tunnel projects will result in noise, water, land and air pollution - based on expert examination of the 9000+ Paged Environmental Impact Assessment (WHTWFU Jan 2020) and the latest Beaches Link and Gore Hill reference design (RMS, July 2018) and the scope reports (RMS, October 2017).

 There will be a significant loss of green space – this is already at a premium.
 Native wildlife will be under threat.

 No spotlight is on our area – RMS has paid little attention to the environmental impact on Flat Rock Gully Creek, Flat Rock Gully and Tunks Park.

 Polluting our community’s favourite recreational areas

 Flat Rock Gully Creek flows from Artarmon Reserve, through Flat Rock Gully and down into Tunks Park – this water course is part of a wildlife protection area.
 Given the proximity of the planned construction site at either the Baseball Diamond or Flat Rock Drive and typical run-off flows, it is highly likely that Flat Rock Creek will be polluted.